Finn's Ocular EV Chargers Review & Verdict

 - Ocular IQ Solar -30 to 55 degrees

 As no capital has hit 50 degrees yet, they all have a good temperature range for Australia.
-Note that EV chargers will normally derate and provide less than their maximum power output as the temperature approaches their operating maximum.
+They may derate and provide less than their maximum power output as the temperature approaches their upper limit, but this is normal for EV chargers.

 Warranty

-Ocular home EV chargers only have a short 2 year warranty.
-Hopefully, in practice, they will last far longer than their warranty suggests they will.
+Ocular home EV chargers have a short 2 year warranty.
+This can be extended up to 5 years for an extra $100 to $135 for each additional year.
+Hopefully. they will last far longer than their short warranty suggests they will.
 Unlike many EV chargers, the warranty will only apply if it’s installed by someone who has received training from Ocular.

 While the warranty is short, you also have additional protections provided by Australian Consumer Guarantees.
 These can apply even after the warranty period has ended.